Free Knowledge Base

 The most important integration point is the quarterly OKR planning session, which sits above the sprint cadence.
 This is where the product owner, scrum master, and team collectively decide the three to five outcomes that matter most for the next 90 days.
 This session replaces the vague "roadmap alignment" meetings that many agile teams suffer through.
 Instead of debating features, the team debates outcomes — and then uses their sprint cadence to experiment, iterate, and discover the best way to achieve those outcomes.

-A bi-weekly OKR check-in (which can replace or supplement an existing meeting) keeps strategy visible between quarters.
+bi-weekly OKR check-in (which can replace or supplement an existing meeting) keeps strategy visible between quarters.
 The format is simple: for each Key Result, the team reports the current score, the confidence level, and any blockers.
 This takes fifteen minutes and prevents the common failure mode where teams set OKRs in January and don't look at them again until March.
-Consistency matters more than ceremony — a brief, regular check-in outperforms an elaborate quarterly review every time.
+Consistency matters more than ceremony, a brief, regular check-in outperforms an elaborate quarterly review every time.

 Anti-Patterns: When Agile + OKR Goes Wrong